 GEF Agencies are responsible for creating project proposals and for managing GEF projects.
 The GEF Agencies play a key role in managing GEF projects on the ground; more specifically, GEF Agencies assist eligible governments and NGOs in the development, implementation, and management of GEF projects.

-Through them, the GEF project portfolio has quickly grown and diversified serving the developing world, Eastern Europe, and the Russian Federation.
-Moreover, GEF teamwork by these partners reinforces their individual efforts to mainstream or incorporate global environment concerns into all of their policies, programs and projects.
+Through collaboration with these Agencies, the GEF project portfolio has quickly grown and diversified serving the developing world, Eastern Europe, and the Russian Federation.
+Moreover, such partnership reinforces the individual agency's efforts to mainstream or incorporate global environment concerns into the agency's internal policies, programs and projects.

-The list below describes 10 GEF agencies that currently operating and their comparative advantage specifically related to adaptation to climate change:
+The list below describes 10 GEF Agencies that currently operating and their comparative advantage:

 - Asian Development Bank (ADB)'s comparative advantage for the GEF includes investment projects at the country and multi-country level in Asia as well as the ability to incorporate capacity building and technical assistance into its projects.
 The ADB has strong experience in the fields of energy efficiency, renewable energy, adaptation to climate change and natural resources management including water and sustainable land management.